pandas DataFrames

 We do not use parentheses after .shape because it is an attribute of the DataFrame, not a method/function.
 In contrast, methods require parentheses to be called, even when they do not take any arguments (e.g., metadata.head()).

 If we had a larger file, we may not want to display all the contents in the console.
-Instead we could check the top (the first 6 lines) of this data.frame using the function head():
+Instead we could check the top (by default, the first 5 lines) of this data.frame using the method head():

-# INspect the first 6 rows of metadata
+# Inspect the first 5 rows of metadata

 metadata.head()